 Come to Canada and find a trade.
 More specifically, find a trade in the oilfield.
 100k is ez.

 Oil field meme

-Oil jobs in Canada are not what they used to be silly user, it's not as easy anymore.
+Oil jobs in Canada are not what they used to be silly anon, it's not as easy anymore.
 Since at least 2 years already.

 wtf 17 replies and nobody has given him shit for wanting 85,000 CAD, ie 40 dollars American